ValeriMarkov/CarManage/README.md

     Polish the front-end UI and design for consistency

-    Expand the existing global error handling for better coverage and user feedback
+    Expand the existing global error handling for better coverage

     Improve the wording of system messages and email notifications